 Adoption Timeline 3-5 ○ 5-8 yrs Implementat ion Time eline • 1-3 3-5 ○5-8 yrs Magnitude of Impact This change would make roughly 450 existing lots (14% more lots) in these zones eligible for development of a new detached house.
 Additionally, there is approximately 166 acres of vacant, buildable land in these zones.
 By allowing smaller lots, which allows more units, it may improve the feasibility of developing more of these sites.
-Measuring Progress ng permits ann ned dwellings o Affordability Targets 0 Subsidized \bigcirc Workforce Targets 0 Affordable Market Rat te Housing Type Targets Single-Fam ily \circ Multi-Fam ily Targets 0 Middle Ho using Tenure Targets 0 For Rent For Sale Demographic Targets \bigcirc People of C Color \bigcirc Seniors rargets \circ People Exp eriencing H omelessness \circ Students \bigcirc People wit h Disabilities 3
+Measuring Progress The City should analyze building permits annually to track how many new permits are issued for single-family detached dwellings on lots under 5,000 square feet in these zones.
+Affordability Targets 0 Subsidized $\bigcirc$ Workforce Targets 0 Affordable Market Rat te Housing Type Targets Single-Fam ily $\circ$ Multi-Fam ily Targets 0 Middle Ho using Tenure Targets 0 For Rent For Sale Demographic Targets $\bigcirc$ People of C Color $\bigcirc$ Seniors rargets $\circ$ People Exp eriencing H omelessness $\circ$ Students $\bigcirc$ People wit h Disabilities 3